Yttrium-tYcLief/sod-guides/enclave/trash3.md

 However, there's also a lot of new ones.
 The important ones are:

 * **[Lightgorged Whelp](https://www.wowhead.com/classic/npc=245070/lightgorged-whelp)**: When these die, they explode in an [Unstable Detonation](https://www.wowhead.com/classic/spell=1232332/unstable-detonation).
 The range cannot be avoided, just make sure you kill them one at a time and not all at once so your healers have time to compensate.
 Deals 1k raid-wide damage per explosion.

-{: .warning .fs-3}
-There is currently a bug with Lightgorged Whelps.
-These exist as both trash in the region, as well as spawned adds during the Boss 3 encounter.
-Once Boss 3 has been pulled at least once, the Whelps in the region will begin acting like the ones in the encounter - so instead of exploding for 1K damage when they die, they also have a timed life and if they die from the timer, they instead explode for 2K damage.
-Since three pull at once, that means a burst of 6K damage, which will often wipe an unbuffed raid.
-Until this is fixed, **kill all Lightgorged Whelps before your first Boss 3 pull**.
-This includes the ones flying overhead.
+After being in combat for 30 seconds, they will prematurely detonate regardless of their health.
 * **[Scarlet Cavalier](https://www.wowhead.com/classic/npc=240796)**: These knights aren't a big deal, but they do [Cleave](https://www.wowhead.com/classic/spell=15663).
 * **[Scarlet Executioner](https://www.wowhead.com/classic/npc=240797/scarlet-executioner)**: [Mortal Strikes](https://www.wowhead.com/classic/spell=1232686) the tank.
 Flagged as rare but not actually rare.
 * **[Scarlet Medic](https://www.wowhead.com/classic/npc=240786)**: These are mostly just priests that single target heal, but they also have a special [Consecration](https://www.wowhead.com/classic/spell=1232755/consecration) ability that, unlike a normal Consecrate that just damages enemies, will also dramatically heal their allies within it.
 This looks like a giant holy circle on the ground.